joelek/bedrock/readme.md

 | **Schema**         | Optional   | Optional      | Optional      | Optional   | Required      | Optional      |
 | **Sort-aware**     | No         | No            | No            | No         | No            | Yes           |

-* An extensible type system is needed to ensure that a specification can evolve while ensuring backwards comaptibility.
-Serialization formats with extensible type systems will be able to adapt as needs and requirements change.
+* An extensible type system is needed to ensure that a specification can evolve while ensuring backwards compatibility.
+Serialization formats with extensible type systems will be able to adapt as requirements change.

 * A serialization format with distinguished encoding rules specify every detail of the format so that there exists only one unique valid representation of the encoded data.
 Distinguished encoding rules are required for cryptographic applications.